lizraeli/lev-izraelit/src/content/state-hook.md

 ### Introduction

 I felt uneasy the first time I read about [hooks](https://reactjs.org/docs/hooks-intro.html) in React.
 Their inner workings seemed too magical.
-I remember looking at simple example, and trying to make sense of how hooks worked:
+I remember looking at a simple example, and trying to make sense of how hooks worked:

 ```jsx